DanielEkerhovd/GameHub/README.md

 # GameHub
-This is a project assignment from my study, focusing on building a self-designed website with html, css and JS.
+This is a project assignment from my study, focusing on building a self-designed website with html and css.